-- Prioritise Visitor project ideas to develop a medium-term programme of work - Engage with Moeraki, Geopark, Vanished World and key stakeholders to draft an integrated and aligned Waitaki Story plan - Draft 'Alps 2 Ocean extension to Palmerston' business case for the New Zealand Cycle Trail Enhancement and Extension Fund - Decide on new Kākaunui and Moeraki Cultural tourism product offerings to support the cycle trail extension and develop business cases - Leverage high Moeraki visitor flows into increased overnight and multi-day stays
+- Integrate priority initiatives from the Waitaki Destination Management Plan into the Visitor programme to develop a medium-term programme of work - Engage with Moeraki, WW Geopark and key stakeholders to develop a value proposition for the district and an integrated and aligned Waitaki Story plan that attracts new businesses, residents and visitors to the district. - Draft 'Otago Coastal Cycle Trail extension to Palmerston' business case for the New Zealand Cycle Trail Enhancement and Extension Fund.
+Secure funding to complete the A20 cycle trail. - Decide on new Kākaunui and Moeraki Cultural tourism product offerings to support the cycle trail extension and develop business cases - Leverage high Moeraki visitor flows into increased overnight and multi-day stays